20th Century Home Entertainment: 20th Century Fox Home Entertainment (1995–2020)

-20th Century Home Entertainment (Disney acquisition)
+20th Century Home Entertainment (2020–present)

 In December 2017, the acquisition of 21st Century Fox by The Walt Disney Company was proposed.
-After approval was given, Disney acquired most of 21st Century Fox's entertainment assets on March 20, 2019, including Twentieth Century Fox Home Entertainment.

-On January 17, 2020, Disney retired the "Fox" name from several of the acquired 21st Century Fox assets (to avoid confusion with Fox Corporation), including the renaming of Twentieth Century Fox Home Entertainment as 20th Century Home Entertainment.
-Disney also folded 20th Century Home Entertainment into their existing Walt Disney Studios Home Entertainment division to be used solely as a brand label to distribute films and television series by 20th Century Studios, Searchlight Pictures, 20th Television, 20th Century Animation, Searchlight Television, 20th Television Animation, and FX Productions.
+Disney acquired most of 21st Century Fox's entertainment assets on March 20, 2019, including 20th Century Fox Home Entertainment.
+On January 17, 2020, Disney retired the "Fox" name from several of the acquired 21st Century Fox assets (to avoid confusion with Fox Corporation), including the renaming of 20th Century Fox Home Entertainment as 20th Century Home Entertainment.
+Disney also folded 20th Century Fox Home Entertainment into their existing Walt Disney Studios Home Entertainment division to be used solely as a brand label for films and television series by 20th Century Studios, Searchlight Pictures, 20th Television, Blue Sky Studios, 20th Century Animation, Searchlight Television, 20th Television Animation, and FX Productions.
 Additionally, the 20th Century Studios logo now serves as the all-encompassing logo for 20th Century Home Entertainment.

+As a result of Disney's acquisition of 21st Century Fox, MGM's home media deal with 20th Century expired and transferred to Warner Bros.
+Home Entertainment on June 30, 2020.

+Following the launch of Disney+ in 2019 and its international expansion in the following years, Walt Disney Studios Home Entertainment (which had been distributing 20th Century and Searchlight titles since 2020) has begun to discontinue physical distribution entirely in certain regions such as Latin America, Australia, The new agreement negotiated by Bob Iger CEO, Luke Kang VP, Gohn Gelke AVP and Gerard Devan Group Executive is an amendment to the original agreement between 20th Century Fox and HBO that Disney inherited after its acquisition of Fox in 2019, and as such, is not expected to be renewed.
+Following the end of the 20th Century-HBO deal, Disney plans to retain the 20th Century films on their own streaming platforms going forward after 2022.
+New Zealand, Russia, Greece, India, the Middle East, Portugal, Asia (except for Japan), Hungary, and Romania, or to let other companies distribute in certain international markets like the United Kingdom (Elevation Sales), Poland (Galapagos), Czech Republic (Magic Box), Spain (Divisa Films), Italy (Eagle Pictures), Scandinavia (SF Studios), France and Benelux (ESC Distribution), Germany and Austria (Leonine Studios) and Japan (Happinet).

+In February 2024, Disney entered into a home video distribution agreement with Sony Pictures Home Entertainment, in which Sony would handle all physical media production and distribution for Disney's home entertainment assets in the United States and Canada.
+The first 20th Century Studios film to be released by Sony was the home media release of The First Omen on July 30, 2024.

 Catalog library

-20th Century Home Entertainment is used as the home video label for products released under the 20th Century Studios, Searchlight Pictures, 20th Century Animation, 20th Television, 20th Television Animation, FX Productions, and Touchstone Television, banners, alongside other owned material.
-20th's best selling DVD titles are the various season box sets of The Simpsons.
+20th Century Home Entertainment is used by Walt Disney Studios Home Entertainment as the home video label for products released under the 20th Century Studios, Searchlight Pictures, Blue Sky Studios, 20th Century Animation, 20th Century Family, 20th Television, 20th Television Animation and FX Productions banners.
+20th Century's best-selling DVD titles are the various season box sets of The Simpsons.

 Distribution agreements

-Annapurna Pictures

-20th Century Home Entertainment distributes films for Annapurna Pictures, as part of a distribution pact which began in July 2017.